nickwph/JavPlexAgent.bundle/ReadMe.md

 ## Features and roadmap

 These are the supported data source.
 Checked means supported, while unchecked means will support in the future.

 - [x] Fanza
-- [x] Fanza (Pick highest resolution poster from sample images)
+- [x] Fanza (Pick highest resolution poster from sample images) - may not support your platform
 - [x] Fanza (Retrieve high resolution poster from S1)
 - [x] Fanza (Retrieve high resolution poster from Idea Pocket)
-- [x] Fanza (Crop medium resolution poster from cover image)
+- [x] Fanza (Crop medium resolution poster from cover image) - may not support your platform
 - [x] Fanza (Use low resolution poster if no higher resolution images found)
 - [x] Caribbeancom
 - [ ] S-cute
 - [ ] 1Pondo

+## Features that involves image processing

+This agent uses `PIL` and `numpy` to find higher resolution poster images, and not all platforms support it.

+- [x] MacOS
+- [x] Linux
+- [ ] Linux (x64)
+- [ ] Windows
+- [ ] Windows (x64)

 ## Feature requests